exercism/javascript/exercises/concept/recycling-robot/.docs/instructions.md

 ### 3. Check if a value is an object

-Implement the `isObject` function, that should check if the value is actually an object, not null.
+Implement the `isObject` function, that should check if the value is an object.
+On the conveyor, `null` is nothing and not considered an object.

 ```javascript
 isObject({ greeting: 'Hello' });